Bugigio/Amazon/README.md

   -  "username".xml: username is between " because the name change based on the name of the specific user;

 # XSD Pages
-For who doesn't know what a XSD file is, we can say it is like a list of rules of formatting for the XML file that it is linked to.
+For who doesn't know what a XSD file is, we can say it is like a list of rules of formatting for the XML file that it is linked to.<br>
 In this case, they have to be linked dinamically to the files because by default, in the opening tag of XML, we put the link to the XSD file.
 Here, where we create XML files like a furnace, we do it dinamically thanks to the function "schemaValidate()" in the PHP language.
 Here it is the list of XSD files that you find in the "XSD" folder:
 - magazzino.xsd: linked to magazzino.xml;
 - username.xsd: linked to each "username".xml document;